munificent/craftinginterpreters/book/parsing-expressions.md

 ^code parse-error (1 before, 1 after)

-This is a simple sentinel class we can to unwind the parser.
+This is a simple sentinel class we use to unwind the parser.
 The `error()` method *returns* it instead of *throwing* because we want to let the caller decide whether to unwind or not.